raymondberg/chipy_bylaws/bylaws.md

 The members of the Board of Directors shall, upon election, immediately enter upon the performance of their duties and shall continue in office until their successors shall be duly elected and qualified.
-All members of the Board of Directors and Advisory Council must be approved by a majority vote of the members present and voting.
-No vote on new members of the Board of Directors, or Advisory Council, shall be held unless a quorum of the Board of Directors is present as provided in Section 6 of this Article.
+All members of the Board of Directors must be approved by a majority vote of the members present and voting.
+No vote on new members of the Board of Directors shall be held unless a quorum of the Board of Directors is present as provided in Section 6 of this Article.

 No two members of the Board of Directors related by blood or marriage/domestic partnership within the second degree of consanguinity or affinity may serve on